 Blue Sky Café- An Agrarian Kitchen

-Designed to provide students with an authentic kitchen and dining experience, as well as paying attention to minimal waste, the Blue Sky Café will feature real glass, flatware and tableware (not paper or plastic), provisions for vegan dishes, and opportunities for select menu choices.
+Designed to provide students with an authentic kitchen and dining experience, as well as generating minimal waste, the Blue Sky Café features real glass, flatware and tableware (not paper or plastic), provisions for vegan dishes, and opportunities for select menu choices.
 Menu planning based on seasonal ingredients will allow us to do this at a very low cost to students—the goal is that every student, regardless of income, can afford a Blue Sky Café lunch.

-Monthly subscription prices are $30 per student, or $20 for students enrolled in the Culinary Arts/ Urban Horticulture classes.
+Monthly subscription prices are thirty-five dollars per student, or twenty-five dollars for students enrolled in the Culinary Arts classes.